aws-samples/awsome-inference/2.projects/README.md

 ## TRITON TRT-LLM SAGEMAKER

 These examples shows how to deploy LLMs like T5, Mistral using NVIDIA Triton TRT-LLM on Amazon SageMaker.
 See [triton-trtllm-sagemaker](2.projects/triton-trtllm-sagemaker) for more information.

+## MIXTURE OF AGENTS (MoA)

+Recent advances in large language models (LLMs) have shown substantial capabilities, but harnessing the collective expertise of multiple LLMs is an open direction.
+[Mixture-of-Agents (MoA)](https://github.com/togethercomputer/MoA) approach to leverages the collective strengths of multiple LLMs through a layered architecture.
+Each layer comprises multiple LLMs, and each model uses outputs from the previous layer's agents as auxiliary information.
+See [Mixture-of-Agents (MoA) on Amazon bedrock](/2.projects/mixture-of-agents) for more information.

+### Files & Directories
+1. [2.projects/mixture-of-agents/mixture-of-agents(MoA).ipynb](/2.projects/mixture-of-agents/mixture-of-agents(MoA).ipynb): Notebook that illustrates the MoA architecture and evaluation mechanism.
+2. [2.projects/mixture-of-agents/outputs/](/2.projects/mixture-of-agents/outputs/): This directory consists of output of 2-layers MoA.
+3. [2.projects/mixture-of-agents/alpaca_eval](/2.projects/mixture-of-agents/alpaca_eval/): This directory is from AlpacaEval GitHub repository and consists of results of Anthropic Claude 3.5 Sonnet.
+These results are used during evaluation.